A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 • Amortized per-CTA control overhead.

 By sharing the A tile across CTAs, the tensor core effectively works on a larger combined tile, which raises compute throughput.
-My v4 saves bandwidth but misses this more efficient cooperative MMA mode.
+My v4 saves bandwidth through multicast, but it misses this cooperative MMA mode.

-The winning kernel allocates C in an M-major layout (padding M to a multiple of 16).
-The epilogue can simply stream results straight out in the hardware's native order.
+The fastest kernel allocates C in an M-major layout (padding M to a multiple of 16).
+The epilogue can stream results straight out in the hardware's native order.

 2new_M = (M + 16 - 1) // 16 * 16